 Essential Features to Look For

-Beyond wifi and video quality, several other features are crucial for a modern dash cam:
+Beyond WiFi and video quality, several other features are crucial for a modern dash cam:

 - G-Sensor: This detects sudden impacts, like a collision or heavy braking, and automatically locks the current video file, preventing it from being overwritten by loop recording.